Houston Premises Liability Attorney

 Common Scenarios Leading to Premises Liability Claims

 Accidents leading to premises liability claims can happen in several different ways, and a variety of factors can contribute to an incident.
 Accidents are not limited to retail stores.
 They can happen at sporting events, concerts, conferences or other events that involve large numbers of people.
-Some possible factors that could contribute to an accident include:
+Some general negligence scenarios that could contribute to an accident include:

 - Accidents due to a defective elevator or escalator

 - Slip and fall accidents due to uneven surfaces

 - Being exposed to toxic fumes or chemicals

 - Being injured in a fire due to lack of working smoke detectors

 - Accidents due to a damaged balcony or deck